-Having worked with (and at!) churches for the past 8 years, we understand how important a good logo is.
+Having worked with (and at!) churches for the past 15 years, we understand how important a good logo is.
 We’ve had the honor of walking with dozens of ministries through rebrand processes, and we’ve seen some beautiful, longstanding brands emerge.
 Logos are the face with the place.
 Logos evoke emotions in us.
-They’re tethered to past experiences we’ve had.
+Logos are marks that are tethered to past experiences we’ve had.
 They’re incredibly powerful tools for building community and developing a common language.

 How many of us have seen a logo with five different things going on?
 There’s an open book with a drop of blood coming out of it, with a dove catching the drop on an olive branch, and the branch turns into a Cross, with three nails on it, twisted into an ichthus… If your logo has gradients, fine line details, more than 3 colors, or more than 2 typefaces, you’ll likely be RE-designing your logo next year.
 Go simple.
 Choose a dependable typeface (one that’s been around for more than a few years!).